-- The above results show that selecting a SCGT is always lower cost than increased - FTS reliance on Alberta.
-In both cases, the incremental energy served would be - thermal-based, so there is no material difference for clean or renewable electricity - 14 targets. - 15 If: (a) BC Hydro does not undertake a strategy that involves electrifying the Fort - Nelson/HRB region; and (b) it determines new supply is required, then: adding
+12 FTS reliance on Alberta.
+In both cases, the incremental energy served would be

+- thermal-based, so there is no material difference for clean or renewable electricity - 14 targets. - 15 If: (a) BC Hydro does not undertake a strategy that involves electrifying the Fort - 16 Nelson/HRB region; and (b) it determines new supply is required, then: adding

-- peaking capacity or emergency capacity to FNG to meet Fort Nelson load on a firm - basis appears to be the lowest cost and preferable alternative. - In such an event, further studies would be required to select the most appropriate - 4 peaking capacity, given the expected loads.
-The IRP analysis was based on the - 5 LMS100 SCGT.
-Because of its size relative to the supply requirements (as - 6 presented in Section 2.3), it is likely the largest unit that would be required.
-Smaller - sized additions or alternative supply configurations will need to be analyzed at part - 8 of future studies. - 9 In this strategy of BC Hydro continuing to supply only Fort Nelson (and not - electrifying the HRB region), the stranded asset risk is related to adding local - generating capacity to serve future load that does not materialize when expected.
-As - noted in Section 2.3 there are significant uncertainties to the Fort Nelson area mid - load forecast due to potential impacts from Horn River Basin development and/or - other load developments such as a restart of currently shut-down forestry mills. - These uncertainties could defer the expected capacity shortfall to beyond F2018, or - cause the shortfall to occur earlier than F2018.
-As such, any decision to add local - generating capacity will be contingent on the load forecast becoming more certain.
+In such an event, further studies would be required to select the most appropriate peaking capacity, given the expected loads.
+The IRP analysis was based on the LMS100 SCGT.
+Because of its size relative to the supply requirements (as presented in Section 2.3), it is likely the largest unit that would be required.
+Smaller sized additions or alternative supply configurations will need to be analyzed at part of future studies.

+In this strategy of BC Hydro continuing to supply only Fort Nelson (and not 9 electrifying the HRB region), the stranded asset risk is related to adding local 10 generating capacity to serve future load that does not materialize when expected.
+As 11 noted in Section 2.3 there are significant uncertainties to the Fort Nelson area mid 12 load forecast due to potential impacts from Horn River Basin development and/or 13 other load developments such as a restart of currently shut-down forestry mills.
+14 These uncertainties could defer the expected capacity shortfall to beyond F2018, or 15 cause the shortfall to occur earlier than F2018.
+As such, any decision to add local 16 generating capacity will be contingent on the load forecast becoming more certain.
+17

-10 Conclusions
+18 10 Conclusions

-- BC Hydro studied alternatives for supplying the combined Fort Nelson/HRB loads - under mid, high and low electrification load scenarios and under Market Scenarios 1, - 21 2 and 3.
+BC Hydro studied alternatives for supplying the combined Fort Nelson/HRB loads under mid, high and low electrification load scenarios and under Market Scenarios 1, 2 and 3.

-- BC Hydro believes a definitive decision on whether or not to electrify the HRB is not - required at this time; and that it should continue to work with government, industry - 24 and private sector generation proponents in assessing the merits of electrifying the - 25 HRB. - 26 Specific findings supporting the summary conclusion are as follows:
+BC Hydro believes a definitive decision on whether or not to electrify the HRB is not required at this time; and that it should continue to work with government, industry and private sector generation proponents in assessing the merits of electrifying the HRB.

+26 Specific findings supporting the summary conclusion are as follows: